-- St. Anna's, St. Anne's Street.
+St. Anna's, St. Anne's Street.
 There was already a chapel here in 1320 for the Pilgrims.
 In 1415 it became a church and in 1582 the Jesuits took possession of it.
-Now the convent of the Jesuits belongs to the Academy of fine arts, which appropriated it for its collections, and uses some of its premises as school-rooms. - St. Augustin's, Augustin Street in the vicinity of Joseph's square.
-It was built by Frederic the Handsome in 1327 in accomplishment of a vow he had made during his captivity in the castle of Trausnitz.
-Its structure is remarkably regular and well-proportioned and contains a master-piece of sculpture, the tomb of the Archduchess Christine of Saxe Teschen, one of the most celebrated works of Canova.
+Now the convent of the Jesuits belongs to the Academy of the fine arts which appropriated it for its collections, and uses some of its premises as schoolrooms.
+In this church one of the hands of St. Anne is preserved as a relic.

+St. Augustin's, Augustin Street in the vicinity of Joseph square.
+It was built by Frederic the Handsome in 1330 in accomplishment of a vow he had made during his captivity in the castle of Trausnitz.
+In the interior it is 270 feet long, 54 to 90 feet broad, 61 to 80 high.
+Its structure is remarkably regular and well-proportioned and contains a master-piece of sculpture, the tomb of the Archduchess Christine, one of the most celebrated works of Canova.
 In the vault are to be seen the tombs of the Emperor Leopold II by Zauner, that of Field-Marshal Daun, and that of the celebrated physician van Swieten.
 In the Loretto Chapel are preserved in silver urns the hearts of the deceased members of the imperial family.
-This chapel was founded by Eleanor of Mantoua, the consort of Ferdinand II.
+This chapel was founded by Eleanor of his last (1823).

+Mantoua, the consort of Ferdinand II.
 It was in this church that, on the occasion of the siege of Vienna being raised, King Sobieski caused a Te Deum to be sung.
-Here is still to be seen a ring, once belonging to Gustavus Adolphus, slain in the battle of Lützen.
+Here is still to be seen a ring, the property of Gustavus Adolphus, slain in the battle of Lützen.
 Ferdinand II affixed this ring to the picture of the Virgin.

-The tower that had been burnt down during the insurrection of 1848 was rebuilt in 1852.
+The tower that had been burnt down during the insurrection of 1848 was rebuilt in 1852; it is 212 feet high.
 In the convent attached to this church lived and died the celebrated preacher Abraham a Sancta Clara.
-It was also here that the Poet Zacharias Werner breathed his last (1823).
+It was also here that the Poet Zacharias Werner breathed